-We have to try and support them in all areas and this is so hard, we can’t expect women to arrive and trust us instantly, it takes time to earn trust and a lot of the people we house here have trust issues already.
+We have to try and support them in all areas but this is so hard: we can’t expect women to arrive and trust us instantly.
+It takes time to earn trust and a lot of the people we house here have trust issues already.

-We work with accompanying bodies such as Nottingham Recovery Network, Opportunity Nottingham, The Health Shop and POW to help our residents cope and address some of their problems.
+We work with partners such as Nottingham Recovery Network, Opportunity Nottingham, The Health Shop and POW to help our residents cope and address some of their problems.
 POW are a dedicated service that provides support to sex workers and those affected by sex work in Nottingham.

-We have a clinical psychologist working with us too.
-She’s linked in with Opportunity Nottingham, and she’s here to support not only the women that live here but the staff too to help us understand the women that we work with.
-She looks at things such as their historical background, how it has and is affecting them and this helps us to understand better ways to engage with them and what the trigger points are for them in their life.
+We have a clinical psychologist working with us too and she’s here to support not only the women who live here but the staff too to help us understand the women that we work with.
+She looks at things such as their background, how it has and is affecting them and this helps us to understand better ways to engage with them and what the trigger points are for them in their lives.

-She helps the staff manage to cope too, if service users are disclosing personal and traumatizing information to you, how do you manage that?
-It is very upsetting to hear what the women here have been through so discuss coping skills to emotionally deal with these issues.
+She also helps the staff personally if service users are disclosing personal and traumatizing information, how do you manage that?
+It is very upsetting to hear what the women have been through.

-We do have a lot of women that have been around the systems and been re-referred back to us, they may have chosen to go back to rough sleeping as their partner or friends are still sleeping rough – a few women who have beds here choose to rough sleep on some nights, they can come back when they need to but we need to break them free from that cycle, get them access to support and to the services we can refer them to.
-Sometimes it’s a way of funding drug habits as they may be possibly begging, it’s a vicious cycle.
+We do have a lot of women who have been around the systems and been re-referred back to us: they may have chosen to go back to rough sleeping as their partner or friends are still sleeping rough – a few women who have beds here choose to sleep rough on some nights.
+They can come back when they need to but we need to help them break free from that cycle, get them access to support and to the services we can refer them to.

 Why do you think it’s so important to have women only services?